-The Faraday Institution has launched a new Industry Fellowship programme to foster relationships between industry and academic researchers.
+The Faraday Institution supports an Industry Fellowship programme to foster relationships between industry and academic researchers.

-This innovative new programme will strengthen ties between industry and academic battery researchers in the UK with the aim of establishing or enhancing collaborative research with the potential for near- and longer-term benefit to the UK battery industry.
+This innovative new programme is strengthening ties between industry and academic battery researchers in the UK with the aim of establishing or enhancing collaborative research with the potential for near- and longer-term benefit to the UK battery industry.

 Read about our Industry Fellowships: